 Stories by Labor Gazette on Federal Newswire

-The US Labor Department published a two page notice on Nov.
+The US Labor Department published a four page rule on Nov.
 13, according to the U.S. Government Publishing Office.

 U.S. Departments of Labor, Commerce and Education Sign Six-Party Joint Declaration of Intent with Germany